antonjs/StorytimeLXStudio/README.md

 This JAR does not actually contain all the dependencies, because processing, jogamp and gluegen aren't packaged in this way.
 They will need to be deployed alongside the JAR, instructions tbd.

 ## Model
+The model has three key components:
+1. Lampshade
+2. Books
+3. Pole

+Each is tagged with the appropriate name for use in the channel selectors.

+## Channels

 ## Patterns